At a glance

-In the morning transfer by bus to the smuggler city of Tachilek in Burma where we will visit the ‘extraordinary market’ (essentially one massive duty free area), Chinese temples and the Tachilek Shwedagon Pagoda.
+In the morning transfer by bus to the smuggler city of Tachilek in Burma where we will visit the "extraordinary market" (essentially one massive duty free area) and the Tachilek Shwedagon Pagoda.

 After lunch a visit to the Hall of Opium.
 The Golden Triangle used to be infamous as one of the largest producers of opium.
 Various Thai organizations led by the Royal Project and Doi Tung Development Project have spent decades battling this trade.
 As part of this campaign, the Hall of Opium was built to educate people about the dangers of the drug through an entertaining exhibition which traces opium’s history from its first use 5,000 years ago to current issues of drug abuse and addiction.